Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 In a recently submitted manuscript[^fu_complex], we investigated the assembly of 21 unique macromolecular complexes in the context of Syn3A’s whole-cell model.
 Complex compositions were determined by cross-referencing genome/proteome annotations and homology-based functional assignments.
 Assembly pathways—modeled as sequences of bimolecular association reactions—were either taken from prior studies (e.g., ribosome[^earnest_ribosome_2015], RNAP, ATP synthase) or inferred based on known subunit interactions.

 The **bacterial ribosome** consists of a small subunit (30S SSU) and a large subunit (50S LSU), each of which assembles independently as ribonucleoprotein complexes.
-In Syn3A, rRNA operons (*rrsA*/0069, *rrlA*/0068, *rrfA*/0067 and *rrsB*/0534, *rrlB*/0533, *rrfB*/0532) encode the 16S, 23S, and 5S rRNAs, respectively.
+In Syn3A, two rRNA operons (*rrsA*/0069, *rrlA*/0068, *rrfA*/0067 and *rrsB*/0534, *rrlB*/0533, *rrfB*/0532) encode the 16S, 23S, and 5S rRNAs, respectively.
 The 16S rRNA and 20 SSU ribosomal proteins form the SSU; the 23S and 5S rRNAs with 31 LSU ribosomal proteins form the LSU.

-In our current model, SSU assembly pathways were adapted from Earnest *et al.*[^earnest_ribosome_2015], reducing the number of intermediates from 145 to 19 by retaining only the most flux-efficient routes (Figure 14(a)).
+In our current model, SSU assembly pathways were adapted from Earnest *et al.*[^earnest_ribosome_2015], reducing the number of intermediates from 145 to 19 by retaining the pathways with the largest flux (Figure 14(a)).
 For the LSU, a linear assembly pathway was sampled from the rerouted Nierhaus assembly map[^davis_LSU].
 SSUs and LSUs eventually associate at a rapid rate to form intact ribosomes, which then bind mRNA to initiate translation.

 **ABC transporters** in Gram-positive organisms follow a domain architecture consisting of (Figure 14 (b)):
 - Two peripheral **nucleotide-binding domains (NBDs)** that hydrolyze ATP,